spmrl/spmrl-website/content/sancl-posters2014.rst

 In addition to regular paper submissions, we ask for poster submissions addressing the syntactic analysis of frequent phenomena of non-canonical languages which are difficult to annotate and parse using conventional annotation schemes.
 A case in point are the representation of verbless utterances in a dependency scheme, the pros and cons of different representations of disfluencies for statistical parsing, or the analysis of complex hashtags which incorporate and merge different syntactic arguments into one token.

+Poster submissions should focus on one or more of the topics listed below.
+They should either be submitted as a short paper (up to 7 pages + references, to be included in the proceedings and presented as a poster at the workshop) or be submitted as an abstract (max.
+500 words excluding examples/references, to be presented as a poster at the workshop).
+Abstract submissions should sketch an analysis for a given problem while short paper submissions should also present at least preliminary experimental results showing the feasibility of the approach.

 Important Dates
 ----------------